Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Forevermore, whenever the Cultist is killed they will manifest as a Lesser Shade ten minutes after their death at the site of their demise, so long as the sun is not in the sky.
-The Lesser Shade remains until their body turns to ash and they are returned wholly to the world.
-If they are slain while a Lesser Shade, they lose memories as if they had suffered a Personal Failure.
+The Lesser Shade is a Malefic, incorporeal, creature with specific instincts but no additional costuming.
+These instincts are:

 They may be identified by a distinct X-shaped scar over their heart that may never be removed.

 If the Rite is unsuccessful, the aspirant is killed and gains the Damned state.
 This Rite automatically fails if the aspirant has not undergone the Abandon Light rite, or does not have an amount of Depravity that meets or exceeds their Insanity threshold.

 When the place is built and conjured, and the appropriate sacrifice made, one may reach beyond the veil and into the darkness of the world.

 Act – A hidden place, with a flat surface, is chosen as the location to dedicate the shrine.